MIT 8.372 - Quantum Information Science 3

 Assignment Due Date Solutions Topic

-Problem set 6 Fri, Oct 21 MIT classical and entanglement-assisted channel capacities
+Problem set 6 Tues, Oct 22 Pinsker and more entanglement-assisted capacities

 Lectures